Open-School-Bell/docs/docs/installation/controller.md

 ## Docker Compose

-There are 2 containers that need to be running for the controller. `openschoolbell/controller` which runs the Remix app, and `openschoolbell/tts` which provides a text to speech endpoint and generation with Piper.
+There are 3 containers that need to be running for the controller. `openschoolbell/controller` which runs the Remix app, `openschoolbell/tts` which provides a text to speech endpoint and generation with Piper, and `redis` for the background job scheduling.

 ```yml
 x-shared: